anacidre/AngularWorkshop/Step 3: Create a component using Angular CLI.md

 Now let's change the component a little bit so it reflects the information that we want to show to our users.

-First let's create an attribute that will contain the final price (order.component.ts).
+First let's create an attribute that will contain the final price (total-order.component.ts) before the constructor.

 ```
   totalOrder: number = 0;